ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 2.4.5
+1. Fix a serious bug for DNA query with -S3 option.
+2. Back to the original default settings in the formatting mode.
+Use -yX option to format genomic sequence for more sensitive yet expensive block search than the standard setting.

+## Changes in version 2.4.4
 1. Fix a bug in preventing orphan exons in DP for DNA query.
 2. Revival of the salvage mode with -XS option (examine all positively scored blocks).